I work in a number of different

 I most admire for drawing style are Oscar Kokoschka, Lucien Freud, Odilon

 interpretations of natural forms.
 This may be figurative in the

 form of lizards, cats, insects, horses in action, or more abstracted as

 shells, fish and stylized foliage.
 I am most influenced by Medieval

-gothic as well as Indian design and interpretation.
+Gothic as well as traditional Indian design and interpretation.
 In these

 works the aim is often to bring attention to fascinating but commonly seen natural forms in a styled extraordinary way.